 I’ve followed both meal plans and counting macros for weight loss, but only one of them didn’t drive me crazy.

 If you're new to counting macros (or macronutrients), the least you need to know is that it's a practice of counting overall calories broken down into fats, carbs and protein.
-I go over how to count macros for weight loss in depth right here, but you can also listen to a podcast I recorded on counting macros here.
+I go over how to count macros for weight loss in depth right here.

 Meal Plans: Why They're less effective than Macros